Adrienne Darrah

 What do you attribute your success to?

 I always want more.
 That drive has gotten me to where I am and continues pushing me forward, though I'll admit it's a double-edged sword.
-Sometimes I don't view it as entirely positive because my fear is that on my deathbed, I'm going to look back and think I missed out on so much because I was so driven to do so much that I missed important things.
+Sometimes I don't view this as entirely positive.
+My fear is that on my deathbed, I'm going to look back and think I missed out on so much because I was so driven to do so much that I missed out on the important things.
 A perfect example is when I was working on my doctorate and my son was between four and eight years old.
-My husband would take him to all the birthday parties and playdates, and at one party, one of his friend's little brothers asked him, 'Do you have a mom?'
-When they came home and told me this story, thinking it was funny, I literally burst out in tears because I realized I was missing out on so much.
-My husband said eventually it would be over, but I was missing those crucial years from four to eight.
+My husband would take him to all the birthday parties and playdates, and at one party, one of my son's friend's little brother asked him, 'Do you have a mom?'
+When my husband and son came home and told me this story, thinking it was funny, I literally burst out in tears because I realized I was missing out on so much.
+My husband said eventually it would be over, but I was missing those crucial years in my son's life.
 So yes, my drive and my need to have more has gotten me to where I am, but at the same time, I do have fears that it's keeping me from recognizing the things that I have.
 It's that constant push for the next degree, the next achievement, the next milestone.
 Once I finished my MBA, I immediately thought about doing another degree because it felt like I blinked and missed it.
 That hunger for more education and more accomplishment is both my greatest strength and something I worry about.

 What’s the best career advice you’ve ever received?

 The best career advice I ever received came from my professor when I was working on my doctorate.
 I was in my early to mid-40s, sitting in this heavy theory class with all these kids in their early 20s who were speaking at such a high academic level, using all this academic language.
-I felt so out of place that I was going to drop the course.
-My professor called me in, and after I explained how intimidated I felt, she looked at me and said, 'You know what?
-Don't drop the class, because they're just putting on airs.
-That's something you need to keep in mind when you move into this field, is that people will put on airs.
-They're not smarter than you.
-They're just as smart as you are, or you're just as smart as they are.
-They are just trying very, very hard, and you are not.
-And you need to stay the way that you are.'
+I felt so out of place and uncomfortable that I considered dropping the course.
+I decided to visit the professor during her office hours and, after I explained to her how intimidated I felt, she told me not to drop the class.
+She explained that graduate students had this tendency to adopt an academic-centered language because they think that is expected of them.
+She told me that they are no smarter than I am and I need to be who I am.
 I take that with me anytime I'm at a conference or trying to join a new committee, because you do have these academics who speak in a certain way that's very inaccessible.
-When Republicans complain about higher education, that's what they're complaining about, because it's not accessible, and we don't make it accessible.
-I tend to write at a tenth-grade level because my language tends to be accessible, and I've had journals come back saying it's not written at a high enough level.
-But I had another journal publish it exactly as I wrote it.
-So that advice, don't try to be something that you're not, just continue to be who you are and don't worry about everybody else, that was the best career advice I received.
+When Republicans complain about higher education being elitist, that's really what they are complaining about, because it's not accessible, and we don't make it accessible.
+I tend to write at a tenth-grade level because my language tends to be pedestrian, and I have had a journal come back and tell me my writing is not written at a high enough level even though the content is what is supposed to matter.
+So I submitted the paper to another journal and published it exactly as I had written it.
+So that advice, don't try to be something you're not, continue to be who you are and don't worry about everybody else, that was the best career advice I received.

 What advice would you give to young women entering your industry?

-Don't let the imposter syndrome get to you.
-Everybody, even the most seasoned professional, continues to feel it, so you're not alone.
-I still stand in front of the classroom sometimes and think, why are they letting me do this?
-That feeling never goes away, even after earning multiple degrees and years of experience.
+Don't let imposter syndrome get to you.
+Everybody, even the most seasoned professional, continues to feel it, so you are not alone.
+I still stand in front of the classroom sometimes and think, "why are they letting me do this?"
+Even after earning multiple degrees and years of experience, that feeling never goes away.
 You have to understand that those feelings of inadequacy are normal and universal.
 The key is not letting them stop you from moving forward or being who you are.

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenge in my field right now is being a woman in a world that isn't entirely friendly to women.
-Since 2016, it's been particularly hard, though that wasn't our introduction to what misogyny and inequality look like.
-I don't want to get on a high horse about it, and I tell my husband I'm not a feminist, but at the same time, I do not think it's fair that I get paid less than my male peers.
-Growing up, my father told me I could do and be whatever I wanted to be, and I wasn't taught that I was less than because I was a girl.
+The biggest challenge right now is being a woman in a world that isn't entirely friendly to women.
+Since 2016, it's been particularly hard, though that wasn't our introduction to what misogyny and inequality looked like.
+I don't want to get on my high horse about it, and I tell my husband I'm not a feminist, but at the same time, I do not think it's fair that I get paid less than my male peers.
+Growing up, my father told me I could do and be whatever I wanted to be.
+I was never taught that I was less-than because I was a girl.
 In college, they tell you that regardless of who you are, regardless of your gender, color, nationality, religion, or sexuality, you can go out, negotiate, get that job, and move up.
-But then you get into the real world and realize that for those of us who don't have a certain anatomy, it's a little bit harder, a little bit more difficult.
-Figuring out how to maneuver a world that's not entirely friendly to women has been the biggest learning experience.
-It trumps all of my education.
-I really grew up thinking I could be whatever I wanted to be, but unfortunately, that's not the reality.
-Even in fundraising, there's what one fundraiser called the 'development look,' where women who get hired tend to be petite, blonde, thin, dress to the nines, and put full faces of makeup on, like a Miss America pageant.
+But then you move into the real world and realize that for those of us who don't have a certain anatomy, skin color, sexuality, or nationality it's a little bit harder, a little more difficult.
+Figuring out how to maneuver a world that is not entirely friendly to women has been the biggest learning experience.
+It eclipses all of my education.
+I really grew up thinking I could be whatever I wanted to be, but unfortunately, that's not reality.
+Even in fundraising, there's what one fundraiser I spoke with called the 'development look.'
+Women who are hired into public-facing fundraising positions tend to be petite, blonde, thin, dress to the nines, and put full faces of makeup on, as this fundraiser noted, it is a lot like a Miss America pageant.
 It doesn't matter what the men look like, they come in every shape and size, but the women have to fit this ideal if they're going to be out in front of people asking for money.
-COVID also set women back because men dumped everything on them at home, so women weren't able to keep their jobs or return to the workforce.
-And now they've taken the right to abortion away from us, and they're talking about the right to vote with the SAVE Act.
-Being a woman has been my biggest learning experience and continues to be the biggest challenge in my field.
+COVID also set women back as they took on more responsibilities in the home, and many women were not able to keep their jobs or return to the workforce.
+And now they've overturn Roe v.
+Wade and there is talk about the women being marginalized further through the SAVE Act.
+So being a woman has been my biggest learning experience and continues to be the biggest challenge.

 What values are most important to you in your work and personal life?

 Honesty is number one for me.
-My mother's family is filled with liars and cheats and just a bunch of really, really bad people, and growing up seeing these people lie put such an impact on me that I will not lie.
-I do not lie.
-When my son was young, I told him I would never lie to him, and if he ever had a question, he could come to me and ask.
+Growing up and seeing members of my extended family incessantly lie made such an impact on me that I promised myself I would change.
+So I do not lie.
+When my son was young, I told him I would never lie to him, and that if he ever had a question, he could come to me and ask.
 I promised that if I thought something was too big for him to understand, I would tell him, but I would answer whatever he asked me.
-When he turned eight, we told him the truth about Santa Claus and about sex.
-After we told him about Santa, he looked me in the eye and asked about the Easter Bunny and the Tooth Fairy, and I told him the truth about those too.
-Then he said to me, 'You told me you would never lie to me,' and that just killed me.
+When he turned ten, we sat him down and to have the sex talk and tell him the truth about Santa Claus.
+After we told him about Santa, he looked me in the eye and asked about the Easter Bunny and the Tooth Fairy.
+I told him the truth about those too.
+He took a moment and then said to me, 'You told me you would never lie to me.'
+That just killed me.
 I told him that would be the only thing, and I promised I would never lie to him otherwise.
-Honesty is really, really important to me, just because of the environment I grew up in with my extended family.
-I need that foundation of truth in both my personal and professional life.
+Honesty is really, really important to me, and I need that foundation of truth in both my personal and professional life.